Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Waveguide Model and Main Result

-The scaling of the localization functions as been chosen according to the size of the random fluctuations ($\se\ll1$), so that we have to wait for long propagation distances (of order $1/\e$) to observe significant cumulative effects on the pressure wave (see \eqref{pressureinit} and Theorem \ref{thmain}).
+We assume that $V_s$ and $V_b$ are two independent mean zero stationary bounded stochastic processes, and $f_s$ and $f_b$ are two smooth functions with support included in $(\e\eta, L)$ (with $\eta>0$).
+Therefore, $f_s(\e z)$ and $f_b(\e z)$ represent the locations of the random fluctuations of the free surface and the bottom topography for $z\in(\eta,L/\e)$.
+The scaling of $f_b$ and $f_s$ as been chosen according to the size of the random fluctuations ($\se\ll1$).
+In fact, we will see that we have to wait for long propagation distances (of order $1/\e$) to observe significant cumulative stochastic effects on the pressure wave (see \eqref{pressureinit} and Theorem \ref{thmain}).
 For instance, wind speeds at about $5$m/s induce a standard deviation of the surface roughness at about $0.1$m, and the same order of magnitude can be considered for the roughness of sandy bottoms (see \cite[Chapter 2]{kat} and \cite{kuperman2}).
-Moreover, the correlation lengths $l_c$ of the surface and bottom roughness in \eqref{randompert} are considered to be about $10$m, that is large compared to the roughness magnitude \cite[Chapter 2]{kat}.
+Moreover, the typical propagation distance is about $10km$.
+The correlation lengths $l_c$ of the surface and bottom roughness in \eqref{randompert} are considered to be about $10$m, that is large compared to the roughness magnitude \cite[Chapter 2]{kat}.
 In fact, in most ocean-surface conditions the ratio between the standard deviation and the correlation length is small, and regarding the bottom roughness the correlation length is larger than its standard deviation (see \cite{kuperman2}).
 Let us note that the two random processes $ V_s$ and $V_b$ in \eqref{randompert} are considered to be independent.
 In our context, the reason is that the surface and bottom standard deviations are small compared to the ocean depth ($d\sim30$m), so that the bottom topography does not produce any ripples on the free surface.
-Finally, for technical reasons we need to introduce regularity conditions for the free surface and bottom topography.
-First, let us note that we have assumed that the free surface is given by the graph of the process $V^\e_s$, so that the surface waves caused by the wind are not breaking.
-In fact, breaking waves cannot be described as a graph of a function.
-However, the derivative of a graph describing a wave which begins to break is not defined at the wave breaking point.
-In this paper, we assume that the trajectories of $V^\e_s$ are of class $\mathcal{C}^2$ with bounded derivatives, so that our free surface model describes a smooth ocean surface with small fluctuations.
-We refer to \cite[Chapter 2, Section 2.4]{kat} for an example of an autocorrelation functions allowing such a regularity for the free surface $V^\e_s$.
-Moreover, we also assumed that the trajectories of $V^\e_b$ are of class $\mathcal{C}^1$ with a bounded derivative, so that the bottom topography $V^\e_b$ models a smooth ocean bottom with small reliefs.
-We refer to \cite[Chapter 2, Section 2.9]{kat} for an example of an autocorrelation functions allowing such a regularity for the bottom topography $V^\e_b$, but let us note that this assumption is physically relevant according to experimental measurements \cite[Chapter 5]{kat}.
+In this paper we consider the power spectral densities for $V_s$ and $V_b$ (i.e the Fourier transform of their autocorrelation functions) given by (see \cite[Chapter 2, Section 2.4 and Section 2.9]{kat})